novix-sa/Pyplan/docs/Quick Start.md

 And then click on the Code tab.
 ![Coding and running](http://img.pyplan.org/Quick_start_evaluation.png)
 On the left space you will write your Python code.
 On the right side will be displayed the console output.
-If you double click the node or pressing <Ctrl + R>, it will show its result, which in this case is a 9.
+If you double click the node or press <Ctrl + R>, it will show its result, which in this case is a 9.
-Another alternative evaluation is the one launched pressing <Ctrl + E>, in this case, not only the console and result output will be displayed, but additional information (as data type) will be shown.
+Another alternative way to evaluate a node is by pressing <Ctrl + E>, in this case, not only the console and result output will be displayed, but additional information (as data type) will be shown.
+It is possible also to inspect calculation performance for tunning your code.

 ![Node Inspector](http://img.pyplan.org/Quick_start_inspector.png)